Stephen-Hamilton-C/RPLCD/docs/getting_started.rst

 <https://learn.adafruit.com/character-lcds/wiring-a-character-lcd>`_ to learn
 how to wire up these circuits.

-Note that if you are using a Raspberry Pi 5, you'll need to use this import instead of the ``RPLCD.gpio`` one:
+Note that if you are using a Raspberry Pi 5 or newer, you'll need to use this import instead of the ``RPLCD.gpio`` one:
 .. sourcecode:: python